November 22, 2019

 This is a much rosier picture than was the case 15 years ago.
 One of the major developments that brought the field to where it is today was the identification of new, more potent bNAbs.
 This story also begins in Africa.

-In 2009, scientists at IAVI’s NAC reported on the isolation of two new bNAbs, dubbed PG9 and PG16 that were identified from clade A HIV-infected volunteer in Africa (Science 326, 285, 2009; see figure).
+In 2009, scientists at IAVI’s NAC reported on the isolation of two new bNAbs, dubbed PG9 and PG16 that were identified from clade A HIV-infected volunteer in Africa (Science 326, 285, 2009).
 These antibodies were the first of now hundreds of new bNAbs that have set off a new era in HIV vaccine development.

 For decades, only a handful of known HIV-specific bNAbs were available.
 To address this gap, researchers at IAVI, in collaboration with their partner network of clinical research centers (see map, above), set out to identify others.
 They did this by designing a large epidemiology study known as Protocol G. In this study, researchers collected blood samples from chronically HIV-infected individuals (infected for at least three years) across several continents, and then screened their sera for broadly neutralizing activity against a panel of HIV isolates.
 Researchers then isolated B cells from the sera samples that could neutralize the widest variety of viral variants.